GLOBAL MARKETS-Stocks near highs, dollar drifts after Fed see hike "fairly soon"

 German equivalents, the benchmark for euro zone borrowing, edged up 1 basis point to 0.28 percent, having closed on Wednesday at 0.27 percent.

-French 10-year yields fell 6 bps, reducing the premium investors demand to hold French rather than German debt, as the emergence of a centrist pact eased concerns over the upcoming election.
+French 10-year yields fell 2 bps to 1.01 percent , reducing the premium investors demand to hold French rather than German debt, as the emergence of a centrist pact eased concerns over the upcoming election.

-Influential centrist Francois Bayrou said on Wednesday he would not stand in the election but would support young gun Emmanuel Macron, a move that is seen boosting Macron's chances.

-A new poll showed far-right, anti-euro party leader Marine Le Pen increasing her first-round lead, although she is still expected to lose in the run-off..
+Francois Bayrou decided not to stand and struck an alliance with centrist candidate Emmanuel Macron, a move that is seen boosting Macron's chances.
+Far-right, anti-euro party leader Marine Le Pen increased her first-round lead, a new poll showed, but is still not expected to win the run-off.

 "Yesterday's developments in France were positive for French bonds and broader risk appetite," said Orlando Green, European fixed income strategist at Credit Agricole in London.

-Oil prices rose 1.75 percent after data showed a decline in U.S. crude stockpiles as imports fell.
+Oil prices rose after data showed a decline in U.S. crude stockpiles as imports fell.
 Brent crude last traded at $56.56, up 72 cents a barrel.

 Prices have been rising since the Organisation of Petroleum Exporting Countries and other oil producers agreed output cuts last year.